 It is embarrassing to serve food and realize that it lacks adequate seasoning.
 Achieving optimum flavor is progressive.
 Sautéing onions, softening dry herbs, and roasting vegetables are time-sensitive steps.
 Culinary classes emphasize layering flavors, or seasoning every component as you build a dish.

 To the extent possible, it is wise to taste during preparation.
-Just make certain you do not cross the line between tasting and pre-eating.
+Make certain you do not cross the line between tasting and pre-eating.
 No grown person wants you to serve them a plate of food after you dined in it.

 The Art of Tasting